MicrosoftDocs/sql-docs/docs/2014/relational-databases/security/encryption/move-a-tde-protected-database-to-another-sql-server.md

 ms.date: "06/13/2017"
 ms.prod: "sql-server-2014"
 ms.reviewer: ""
-ms.suite: ""
-ms.technology:
+ms.technology: security
-  - "dbe-security"
-ms.tgt_pltfrm: ""
 ms.topic: conceptual
 helpviewer_keywords:
   - "Transparent Data Encryption, moving"
   - "TDE, moving a database"
 ms.assetid: fb420903-df54-4016-bab6-49e6dfbdedc7
-caps.latest.revision: 15
-author: "craigg-msft"
+author: aliceku
-ms.author: "craigg"
+ms.author: aliceku
 manager: craigg
 ---
 # Move a TDE Protected Database to Another SQL Server
-  This topic describes how to to protect a database by using transparent data encryption (TDE), and then move the database to another instance of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
+  This topic describes how to protect a database by using transparent data encryption (TDE), and then move the database to another instance of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] by using [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../../includes/tsql-md.md)].
 TDE performs real-time I/O encryption and decryption of the data and log files.
 The encryption uses a database encryption key (DEK), which is stored in the database boot record for availability during recovery.
 The DEK is a symmetric key secured by using a certificate stored in the `master` database of the server or an asymmetric key protected by an EKM module.

  **In This Topic**